ndthapar/statLearning/README.md

 Purpose: to predict price value and price direction of BTC.
 Price value defined as the High price at t+1 predicted at time point t.
 Price direction defined as the difference between closing prices at t+1 and t.

 NOTE: Linear regression and Classification based techniques were split.
-At line 118 the workspace is reset to pursue clasification related problems.
+At line 161 the workspace is reset to pursue clasification related techniques

 Data: Cryptocurrency Historical Prices by SRK